-The share of individuals with access to the internet grew from 80 percent in 2012 to approximately 96 percent in 2017.
+The share of individuals with access to the internet grew from 80 percent in 2012 to approximately 96.3 percent in 2019.
 To put it in perspective, only Luxembourg and Norway had a higher percentage of broadband internet usage than the Netherlands.
 Furthermore, the share of individuals using internet through their smartphone saw a steady increase.
-If in 2014 56.8 percent of consumers used internet on their phone, in 2017 this figure grew to 80 percent.

 With the rise of mobile phones and the wireless service provisions, quad play packages (also known as ''The Fantastic Four'') became more popular year by year.
 Quad play packages combine triple play service of broadband internet access, television and telephone with wireless service provisions.
-As of the fourth quarter of 2017, 30 percent of the retail connections of bundles services were quad play, compared to 13 percent in 2016.
-KPN and VodafoneZiggo had, both with 45 percent, the highest shares in broadband connections in the fourth quarter of 2017.
+As of the fourth quarter of 2019, 25 percent of the retail connections of bundles services were quad play, compared to 13 percent in 2016.

 The Dutch telecommunications market is an intense and competitive one.
 With so many options available for clients, providers do everything to grab the consumers attention.
 New developments such as cooperation between providers shifts the market, forcing other players in the market to adapt.